Data

 Highlights

-•Inflation-adjusted taxable sales were up by almost 1% from December 2023 to January 2024.
+• Inflation-adjusted taxable sales were down by almost 1% from January 2024 to February 2024.

 The College Station-Bryan Business-Cycle Index

-The Business-Cycle Index increased to 228 in January 2024, an increase of 0.2% from its December 2023 value.
-The slight increase in the graph is a result of an unchanged unemployment rate, an increase in inflation-adjusted taxable sales, and despite a decrease in nonfarm employment.
-Quarterly total wages were updated this month, and the most recent value (for the third quarter of 2023) was down 1.6% from the previous quarter.
+The Business-Cycle Index increased to 229 in February 2024, an increase of 0.2% from its January 2024 value.
+This small increase, a continuation of the experience in recent months, is the result of an unchanged unemployment rate, an increase in nonfarm employment, and despite a decrease in inflation-adjusted taxable sales.

 The College Station-Bryan Business-Cycle

-The 0.2% increase in the CSB Business-Cycle from December 2023 to January 2024 is shown in Figure 2.
-The local unemployment rate remained unchanged at 3.1% in January from December 2023.
-The revised nonfarm employment series decreased by 362 workers from 140,921 in December 2023 to 140,559 in January 2024.
-The third monthly variable, inflation-adjusted taxable sales, increased by 1% between December and January.
-The fourth variable used to estimate in the business cycle, quarterly inflation-adjusted total wages, was updated this month.
-Third quarter 2023 wages showed a 1.6% decrease in inflation-adjusted quarterly wages from the previous quarter and a decrease of 1.7% from the previous year.
+The 0.2% increase in the CSB Business-Cycle from January 2024 to February 2024 is shown in Figure 2.
+The local unemployment rate remained unchanged at 3.1% in February from January 2024.
+The nonfarm employment series increased by 236 workers from 140,464 in January 2024 to 140,700 in February 2024.
+The third monthly variable, inflation-adjusted taxable sales, decreased by 1% between January and February.
+The fourth variable used to estimate in the business cycle, quarterly inflation-adjusted total wage payments, was updated using the newly released quarterly CPI this month.
+Third quarter 2023 wage payments showed a 1.6% decrease in inflation-adjusted quarterly wages from the previous quarter, and a decrease of 1.7% from the previous year.

 Unemployment Rate

-Figure 3 shows the unemployment rates for College Station-Bryan and for Texas from January 008 to January 2024, and for the nation as a whole through February 2024.
-The unemployment rate in College Station-Bryan remained the same at 3.1% in January compared to December 2023.
-The Texas rate also remained the same at 3.9% in January compared to December.
-At the national level, the unemployment rate was 3.7% in January, but increased to 3.9% in February.
-The state and metropolitan area unemployment rates for February will be released by the Bureau of Labor Statistics on March 22 and April 3, 2024, respectively.
+Figure 3 shows the unemployment rates for College Station-Bryan and for Texas from January 2008 to February 2024, and for the nation as a whole through March 2024.
+The unemployment rate in College Station-Bryan was 3.1% in February, the same as in January.
+The Texas rate was 3.9% in February, also unchanged since January.
+At the national level, the unemployment rate was 3.9% in February, but decreased to 3.8% in March.
+The state and metropolitan area unemployment rates for March will be released by the Bureau of Labor Statistics on April 19 and May 1, 2024, respectively.

-It is important to keep in mind that a national unemployment rate of 3.9% is considered to be low, both historically and by estimates of what rate is consistent with a non-recessionary economy.
-For instance, the U.S. Congressional Budget Office’s (CBO) ‘Noncyclical Rate of Unemployment’ for 2023 and 2024 is 4.4%.
+As noted in our previous edition, it is important to keep in mind that a national unemployment rate of 3.8% is considered to be low, both historically and by estimates of what rate is consistent with a non-recessionary Unemployment Rat economy.
+For instance, the U.S. Congressional Budget Office’s (CBO) ‘Non-Cyclical Rate of Unemployment’ 1 for 2023 and 2024 is 4.4%.
 The Federal Reserve System’s Summary of Economic Projections has the unemployment rate at 4.1% by the end of 2024 and has the long-run (beyond 2026) unemployment rate also at 4.1%.
-Using either the CBO or the Federal Reserve numbers as a benchmark, the current 3.9% national rate of unemployment is still indicating a labor market in the expansionary phase of the business cycle.
+Using either the CBO or the Federal Reserve numbers as a benchmark, the current 3.8% national rate of unemployment is still indicating a labor market in the expansionary phase of the business cycle.

 Focus on the College Station-Bryan MSA

-This month we present the unemployment rates in the Texas Metropolitan Statistical Areas (MSAs) for the month of January.
-We also present the revision of the local area’s nonfarm employment series and track the long-run movements of nonfarm employment and local real taxable sales.
+This month we present the unemployment rates in the Texas Metropolitan Statistical Areas (MSAs) for the month of February.
+We also delve into the Regional Price Parities (RPP) across Texas MSAs and selected college towns.
+Regional Price Parities give an approximation of the purchasing power across the selected MSAs.
 Lastly, we discuss local and national air travel.

 Texas MSA Unemployment Rates

-Figure 4 depicts the local unemployment rates for all Texas MSAs for January 2024.
-College Station-Bryan’s rate of 3.1% was the third lowest, behind the 2.4% rate of Midland and 2.9% of Amarillo.
-At the other extreme, McAllen-Edinburg-Mission, Beaumont-Port Arthur, and Brownsville-Harlingen had the three highest unemployment rates at 5.9%, 5.6%, and 5.2%, respectively.
+Figure 4 depicts the local unemployment rates for all Texas MSAs for February 2024.
+College Station-Bryan’s rate of 3.1% was the third lowest, behind the 2.5% rate of Midland and 3.0% of Amarillo.
+At the other extreme, McAllen Edinburg-Mission, Beaumont-Port Arthur, and Brownsville-Harlingen had the three highest unemployment rates at 5.8%, 5.5%, and 5.2%, respectively.
 Austin-Round Rock at 3.4% had the lowest unemployment rate among the four largest MSAs, while San Antonio-New Braunfels’ rate was 3.6%, Dallas-Fort Worth-Arlington’s rate was 3.7%, and Houston-The Woodlands-Sugar Land again had the highest unemployment rate in this group at 4.2%.
-Of the 25 MSAs in Texas, 11 of them reported lower unemployment rates for January compared to the previous month, while the other 14 MSAs had unchanged unemployment rates compared to December.
-None of the MSA’s had an increase in their unemployment rate.
+Of the 25 MSAs in Texas, 17 of them reported unchanged unemployment rates for February compared to the previous month, while 6 of them had increased unemployment rates and 2 of them were lower compared to January.

 AIR TRAVEL

-Figure 7 depicts the enplanements at Easterwood Airport on American Airlines (left axis) and the number of travelers nationwide passing through Transportation Security Administration (TSA) checkpoints (right axis) from January 2019 to February 2024.
+Figure 7 depicts enplanements at Easterwood Airport on American Airlines (left axis) and the number of travelers nationwide passing through Transportation Security Administration (TSA) checkpoints (right axis) from January 2019 through March 2024.
 The national and local passenger counts have followed similar patterns from the beginning of 2019 to the present.
-National air travel was up 11% in February 2024 compared to February 2023.
-Locally, air travel out of Easterwood Airport on American Airlines during the twelve months from March 2023 to February 2024 was 16.5% higher than the during the twelve months from March 2022 to February 2023.
-Just comparing February 2024 to the preceding month, local and national air travel passenger counts were up by 15.2% and 0.2%, respectively.
+National air travel was up 8% in March 2024 compared to March 2023.
+Locally, air travel out of Easterwood Airport on American Airlines during the twelve months from March 2023 to March 2024 was 14.3.% higher than during the twelve months from March 2022 to March 2023.
+Just comparing March 2024 to the preceding month, local and national air travel passenger counts were up by 3.6% and 19.4%, respectively.

 End Notes